jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 This standardized approach enables agents to dynamically understand and integrate with APIs without requiring custom integration code or vendor-specific documentation formats.

-### Scalability Considerations

-This approach scales well across different deployment scenarios:

-- **Distributed Discovery**: Agents can discover APIs across multiple domains without centralized coordination
-- **Caching**: OpenAPI specifications and api-catalog responses can be cached to reduce discovery overhead
-- **Incremental Updates**: Agents can refresh their understanding of APIs as specifications evolve
-- **Load Distribution**: No single point of failure in the discovery process

 ## Delegated Authorization with OAuth 2.0

 After discovering and understanding an API's capabilities, an agent must obtain authorization to access protected resources on behalf of a user.
 The OAuth 2.0 Authorization Framework {{!RFC6749}} provides a standardized mechanism for this delegated authorization, while Authorization Server Metadata {{!RFC8414}} enables agents to discover authorization server capabilities.